zetaemme/OpTree/README.md

 1. _-f_ (filename, **required**): The path to the CSV containing the dataset.
 2. _-p_ (pairs): The pairs set for the given dataset can be pre-computed using the `compute_pairs.py` script.
-It generates a JSON file accepted by the main script.
+It generates a Pickle file accepted by the main script.